 Message notification sounds may be heard repeatedly, sometimes in quick succession.
-It's important that they doesn't stand out or sound harsh.
+It's important they don't stand out or sound harsh.
 Mid-range positive tonal sounds are effective.

 - Incoming-call sounds should have similar qualities to a cell phone ringtone.
-These are usually looping musical phrases that play until the user answers the call.
+These sounds are looping musical phrases that play until the user answers the call.

 - Voice communication connection and disconnection should have a short, tonal sound.
 The connection sound should be a positive tone to indicate a successful connection.
 The disconnection sound should be a neutral sound to indicate completion of the call.

 Spatialization uses stereo headphones or speakers to place sounds in the mixed-reality world.